With an emphasis on and growth of the omnichannel approach, the gulf between the eCommerce landscape and physical store space is narrowing.

 The high street is beginning to embrace digital, transforming how consumers shop in the process.

-Retailers have traditionally treated the shop floor as active warehouse space for selling products and the online environment as a space in which they emphasize brand experience which leads to sales.
+Retailers have traditionally treated the shop floor as active warehouse space for selling products and the online environment as a space in which they emphasise brand experience which leads to sales.
 But an isolated approach such as this isn’t necessary for success.
 As retailers seek new ways to lure consumers away from their laptops, they look to bring elements of digital to the in-store experience.

 Consumers are demanding something more: a new experience-driven space that bring the elements of shopping online into the real world.
 Retailers are taking notice; 37% are expanding or creating new in-store experiences, bringing the internet IRL.
 It’s a technique that has seen many shoppers return to store with a 5% increase between 2015-17.